A Catskill Eagle: Plot

-Spenser, a private investigator in Boston.
-Spenser, who served as an infantryman in the 1st Infantry Division during the Korean War and as a former State trooper, receives a letter from his lover, Susan Silverman, who has relocated to the West Coast.
-His friend and associate, Hawk, is in jail and she needs help.
+Spenser is a private investigator in Boston.
+He had previously served as an infantryman in the 1st Infantry Division during the Korean War and was a State trooper, which have given him the physical skills, analytical mind and moral fortitude for his profession.
+At the start of the book, he is separated from his erstwhile lover Susan Silverman, who has relocated to the West Coast in an effort to "find herself."

-Storyline summary

-Susan Silverman, in an effort to discover her own identity, has moved to the West Coast.
-There she engages a relationship with a wealthy heir, Russell Costigan.
-The story begins with her letter.

-Spenser flies to San Francisco, California after making preparations to break Hawk, who served in the French Foreign Legion and in combat operations overseas and is a "Gun for Hire", out of jail using a gun hidden in the bottom of a fake leg cast.
+Spenser receives a letter from Susan, explaining that his friend and associate, the gun for hire and fellow military veteran Hawk, is in jail and she needs help.
+It soon transpires that she has begun a relationship with wealthy heir, Russell Costigan, whose father is a powerful figure in their hometown.
+Hawk was jailed following an altercation with Russell.
+Spenser flies to San Francisco, California after making preparations to break Hawk out of jail using a gun hidden in the bottom of a fake leg cast.
 Spenser and Hawk then have to deal with a man rich enough to do anything he wants, legal or not.
 Spenser and Hawk follow Russell's trail across the country in an attempt to locate Susan and reunite her with Spenser.
 The book climaxes with a deadly encounter deep in an underground shelter between Spenser and the Costigans.

 Characters

-Several characters from previous books make an appearance in A Catskill Eagle.
+Several characters from previous books in the series make an appearance in A Catskill Eagle.